-Can I use chocolate chips?
 I recommend that you don't.
-Chocolate chips are less likely to melt smoothly, giving you a greasy or grainy texture.
+Chocolate chips contain stabilizers that are less likely to melt smoothly, giving you a greasy or grainy texture.
 They are usually not as high quality chocolate as baking bars either.
 With only 2 ingredients, quality really does matter here.

 Uses for Chocolate Ganache

 - Glaze - This is probably the most common use.
 Slightly warm or room temperature ganache is the consistency of chocolate sauce but will set.
 Use it for glaze on cookies, cupcakes, donuts, or a drip cake.

 - Filling - It's easiest to use ganache as filling when it is slightly cooled so that it doesn't run.
 You can also whip it and pipe it for filling (see below).

 - Truffles.
 To make truffles with your ganache, add an additional 4 ounces of chocolate.
 When the ganache is cooled, you can scoop, roll into balls, and dip in cocoa powder, nuts, or sprinkles.